 The above evergreen post appeared 18 hours after being posted.
 Jon Loomer extends this evergreen posting strategy.
 He advises on collecting evergreen content that provide sustainable value to your audience.
 You can copy it in an excel sheet.

 Then, give the content pieces a new spin and schedule them multiple times.
 Obviously, you post the evergreen content at a different time than the first occasion.
 This ensures that your good content reaches a newer audience in a different time zone.

 For example – Claire Pelletreau (a Facebook Ads expert) publishes FAQs from her audience on using Facebook Ads multiple times.

-But, what if you don’t want to do the legwork of finding your evergreen posts?
+But, what if you, the business owner, don’t want to do the legwork of finding your evergreen posts?
 Then, use a social media scheduling tool like Edgar.
 Here are some great examples of evergreen content by HubSpot.
 Although they are talking about blog posts, you can model the ideas for Facebook posts as well.

 2. Create an invite-only group of your most engaged audience members.

 I told you that Facebook is about building a community.
-A tightly-knit group is the closest you can get to it.
+A tightly-knit group is the closest you can get to it in social media.

 In October 2014, Facebook stated that a whooping 700 million people used Facebook groups every month.
 You’ve got two community options:

 We’ll talk about number 1, as it is a nice addition to your Facebook marketing arsenal.
 You can use it to listen and engage with your brand advocates.
 Here are the steps to get started with building your group.